Learn API Testing - Complete Tutorial with Video

 Why is API Testing Done?

 In the ever-evolving realm of software development, ensuring the reliability and efficiency of applications has never been more crucial.
 This is where API testing steps into the spotlight as a game-changer.
-In this, we explore the compelling reasons why API testing should be an integral part of your testing strategy.
+In this, we explore why API testing should be integral to your testing strategy.

 1. Time Efficiency